-Implement an appropriate prevention strategy based on the care recipient's risk factors
+Implement an appropriate prevention strategy based on the care recipient's risk factors exercise programs and provide access to appropriate footwear.

 - Previous or history of falls: Implementing a falls surveillance program and/or injury minimisation program. - Postural instability, unsteady gait or muscle weakness: Implement